assemblymade/meta/app/views/help/questions/building.markdown

 title: What if work needs to get done that nobody is doing?
 ---

-If a necessary task goes uncompleted, Assembly may be able to help.
+If a necessary bounty goes uncompleted, Assembly may be able to help.
 We're equipped to handle design, accounting, legal issues, PR, marketing and more.
 We also may cover the initial infrastructure and marketing costs, at our discretion.
 As an app begins earning revenue, we pay those costs from the profits and distribute the remaining proceeds back to the contributors.
 Every app has an Assembly employee assigned as its liaison.

 ---
 title: What happens if development stops on an app?